BaySchoolCS2/ProjectRepo/README.md

 ## Setup Environment
 to setup the environment you first have to install mongodb

-on linux this is as easy as
+on Linux this is as easy as
 ```
 sudo apt-get install mongodb
 ```